roberto-butti/nuxt3-storyblok-preview-url/README.md

 /folder1/subfolder1/story1
 ```

 This slug is independent of any language settings.
-The language with the Content Delivery API  is passed separately as a query parameter (e.g., `lang=it`), ensuring the same slug can retrieve language-specific content.
+The language with the Content Delivery API  is passed separately as a query parameter (e.g., `language=it`), ensuring the same slug can retrieve language-specific content.

 ------